titansrule3035/unity-c-sharp-inventory-system-test/README.md

 **Description:** A WinForms-based calculator application that supports full expression evaluation and floating-point numbers.
-**Technologies:** C# .NET Framework, WinForms **Highlights:** Supports addition, subtraction, multiplication, division, decimal numbers, and full expression parsing with operator precedence, using **a custom, in-house algebraic expression parser**.
+**Technologies:** C# .NET Framework, WinForms **Highlights:** Supports addition, subtraction, multiplication, division, decimal numbers, and full expression parsing with operator precedence, using **a custom, in-house, algebraic expression parser**.
 The UI includes a fixed-size window and an intuitive button layout.

 ### 🔹 [Project Name 2](link-to-repo)